 Earlier personal producing highlights for Finola include Backbeat (1994), Me Without You (2001), and Tsunami: The Aftermath (2005), and for Amanda, Fever Pitch (1997) starring Colin Firth, and the US remake (2005) starring Drew Barrymore and Jimmy Fallon.

 In 2013, Wildgaze were among the select few companies to be awarded the first BFI Vision Award, giving the company creative autonomy to acquire and develop projects.

 Finola and Amanda spearheaded The Story Works 2010/2011, an innovative screenwriting initiative for ten British writers to take their craft to the next level.
 Run in conjunction with script editor Kate Leys and the Edinburgh International Film Festival, supported by Skillset and Soho House, the scheme opened the writers up to filmmaking processes through mentors and master classes.
 Speakers and mentors included Jane Campion, Ronald Harwood, Paul Greengrass, David Mamet, Christopher Hampton, John Madden, Will Davies, John Mathieson and Pietro Scalia.

-Wildgaze have a number of film and television projects in development, including two co-productions with Bennett McGhee (Silvertown Films): Vs., which is currently in production, and Reason of State, written by Screen Star of Tomorrow 2015, Matt Orton.
+Wildgaze have a number of film and television projects in development, including another co-production with Bennett McGhee (Silvertown Films), Reason of State, written by Screen Star of Tomorrow 2015 Matt Orton.